Epernay, Marne tourism & sightseeing

 Visit Epernay (Champagne-Ardenne, France)

-The town sits below vine-covered hills and is well placed to discover various of the well known champagne producers.
-While Epernay is best known as being something of a mecca for those with a taste for champagne the rest of the town and the surrounding region also contains some places of interest.
+The town sits below the vine-covered hills typical of the region and is well placed to discover various of the well known champagne producers.
+While Epernay is best known as a mecca for those with a taste for and interest in champagne the rest of the town and the surrounding region also contain some places of interest.

-The Avenue de Champagne is the place to start your tour of the grand champagne houses.
-It is also the place to start a visit if you are not interested in champagne, because it is along this Avenue that many of the most impressive houses in Epernay are found.
+The Avenue de Champagne is the place to start your tour of the grand champagne houses: some of these have most remarkable caves below the buildings that are very extensive.
+The Avenue de Champagne is also the place to start your visit even if you are not interested in champagne, because it is along this Avenue that many of the most impressive houses and chateaux in Epernay are to be found.

-At Castellane - you can't miss it because their 1905 tower dominates the town you get good views across the town included in your visit.
+- At Castellane you also get good views across the town included in your visit: you can't miss it because their 1905 tower dominates the town

-Two grand villas you will see as you pass around the town include the town hall and its impressive gardens (built in 1858) and the Chateau-Perrier, built in 1854 and notable as being the headquarters for the British, the Germans and then the Americans all during the Second World War.
-The Gabrielle-Dorziat theatre also has an impressive facade.
+Two particularly noteworthy villas that you will see as you explore the town are the town hall (built in 1858) and its impressive gardens and the Chateau-Perrier (built in 1854) and notable as being the headquarters for the British, the Germans and then the Americans all during the Second World War.
+The Gabrielle-Dorziat Theatre also has an impressive facade.